xlegend1024/az-infra-wrkshp-101/3. Hands on Labs/3.5. Create VM Cli/Readme.md

     --include "iaaslablinuxvm20171024162330.vhd"
 ```

-> To complete copy VHD from blob to blob will take around 3~4 mintues.
+> To complete copy a VHD from blob to blob will take around 3~4 mintues.

 3. Create a managed disk using uploaded VHD file